Business Immigration

 Role in Mobility Strategy Forms the backbone of long-term corporate workforce mobility.
 Best suited for short-term visits, meetings, and exploratory engagements.

-When to Choose a Business Visa
+When to Choose a Saudi Business Visa?

 A business visa is best suited for short-term, non-employment activities that support commercial objectives without triggering labor law obligations.